 Otorohanga is known as the Kiwiana capital of New Zealand; there are no North Island attractions quite like it.

 Its main street features a Kiwiana display gallery, murals and sculptures, and the public toilets are a light-hearted tribute to NZ's popular culture.

-There are carved totem poles in the town centre that pay tribute to the ancestors of the local Manaiapoto people and a bronze bowler hat on a greenstone and stone plinth, which pays tribute to the region’s history.
+There are carved "pou" (totem poles) in the town centre that pay tribute to the ancestors of the local Manaiapoto people and a bronze bowler hat on a greenstone and stone plinth, which pays tribute to the region’s history.

 The Sir Edmund Hillary Walkway in the main town also provides a unique insight into all things kiwiana, with children’s quiz sheets available from the i-SITE,

 The Otorohanga Kiwi House & Native Bird Park is Otorohanga’s pride and joy.

 Set in park-like surroundings, the Otorohanga Kiwi House gives you a rare chance to get up close and personal with New Zealand's largest public collection of native bird and reptiles.
 From seeing kiwi in the nocturnal enclosure, to unique reptiles such as Tuatara and gecko’s as well as morepork, tui, kea and kakariki up close.

 The Kiwi House also features New Zealand's original walk-through aviary, where visitors can see native birds in a natural rainforest habitat.